 When we say “Health IQ” we are referring to “Health IQ Ltd”, the data analytics company.

-We are registered as a Data Controller with the Information Commissioner’s Office (ICO).
-The ICO is the UK's independent body set up to uphold information rights ().
+Health iQ is registered as a Data Controller with the Information Commissioner’s Office (ICO).
+The ICO is the UK's independent body set up to uphold information rights (www.ico.org.uk).

 According to the General Data Protection Regulation:

 “personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”